walles/exactype/README.md

 ## TODO Before Getting the First Supervised Beta Tester
 A supervised beta tester would be somebody I'm in daily contact with and can discuss issues with.
-* Add vibrations on key presses
-* Add audio clicks on key presses
+* Add audio clicks on key releases
 * Aim for putting popup keyboard's bottom at the user's finger, and horizontally centered around that finger.
 Adjust position so that no part of the popup window is off screen.
 * Maybe commit things to the view in the background when just adding chars?
 Keyboard sometimes feels